Office of the Ombudsperson

 *As of 9/30/13, we have move to a new location and are no longer at the Lakeview Campus.
-Please see new our addres, telephone and FAX numbers.
+Please see new our address, telephone and FAX numbers.

 The Office of the Ombudsperson is responsible for the intake and monitoring of all formal District complaints.
 Formal complaints can be filed in this office.

 The Ombudsperson is also responsible for investigating complaints regarding discrimination as well as complaints concerning the state program for English Language Learners (ELL) and retaliation for, or interference with ELL Program advocacy.
 The Ombudsperson also coordinates Williams Uniform Complaints and submits a Quarterly Report to the Governing Board.
-The Ombudsperson also serves as the Title IX Coordinator for Educational Equity.
+The Ombudsperson also serves as the Title IX Coordinator.